 Further, the Skype Telemarketing Sales Rule requires telemarketers to include specific mention of a toll-free number to call to opt out of sales calls on Skype, as well as a provision to tell absolute truth at all times.
 Here, Skype call recording comes in especially handy to prove that which must be said is said, and conversely, that which must not be said is not.

-But that’s not the end of where laws get involved with business, and where Skype call recording systems can help protect against allegations of violations of these laws.
+But that’s not the end of where laws get involved with business, and where Skype call recorders systems can help protect against allegations of violations of these laws.
 The Payment Card Industry Data Security Standard, for example, requires credit card numbers to be hidden from unauthorized staff members.
 The Fair Debt Collections Practices Act forces debt collectors to clearly identify as debt collectors, and must inform callers of the right to dispute the debt.
 The Gramm-Leach-Bliley Act requires a set of standards to secure customer information, and the Health Insurance Portability and Protection Act requires a host of protection measures against any unauthorized access of information.

 Don’t break the law